 Information and tickets: www.muenchenticket.de

-On Easter Sunday, Gasteig HP8 will be anything but tranquil and quiet.
-At the Isarflux Festival, the four bands “Black SunZet“, “Das Format“, “Plainhead“ and “Isolation Berlin“ play music ranging from post-punk to shoegaze and indie rock.
-The trainees at Gasteig are responsible for this Easter party every year.
-From the selection and booking of artists, stage and lighting technology to marketing, the entire festival is in their hands.
+On Easter Sunday, Gasteig HP8 is anything but tranquil and quiet.
+At the Isarflux Festival 2026 in Gasteig HP8, punk bands meet musical theater, folk sounds, and live DJs.
+Right next to the stage, there is a clothing swap and information on social engagement.
+Every year, the trainees at Gasteig are responsible for this Easter party.
+From selecting and booking the artists to stage and lighting technology and marketing, the entire festival is in their hands.
 Admission is free.

 Where: Gasteig HP8